dolittle/DotNET.Applications/Documentation/Backend/execution_context.md

 ### System

 System represents a string that just gives a name of your application - the currently running system.
-It exists as a property on the configure object of Bifrost, also called System.
+It exists as a property on the configure object of doLittle, also called System.
 During configuration you simply set that property.

 ### Tenant